 What are Magnets?

 A permanent magnet has a magnetic field surrounding it.
-A magnet field can be envisioned to consist of lines of force that radiate from the north pole (N) to the south pole (S) and back to the north pole through the magnetic material.
+A magnetic field can be envisioned to consist of lines of force that radiate from the north pole (N) to the south pole (S) and back to the north pole through the magnetic material.

 A permanent magnet, such as the bar magnet has a magnetic field surrounding it that consists of lines of force, or flux lines.
 For clarity, only a few lines of force.
 Imagine, however, that many lines surround the magnet in three dimensions.
-The lines shrink to the smallest posible size and blend together, although they do not touch.
+The lines shrink to the smallest possible size and blend together, although they do not touch.
 This effectively forms a continuous magnetic field surrounding the magnetic.